grid reference TL 850 642Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Demolished for the new retail development in 2009.
+The Duke of Wellington was demolished for a new retail development in 2009.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)